Head: Arturo Estrella

 Special Undergraduate Opportunities

 In consultation with an academic adviser, a student may design a five-year program to complete requirements for the Bachelor of Science in Economics and the Master of Science in Operations Research and Statistics or the Master of Business Administration.
-Participation in these programs may require admission by the Office of Graduate Education.
+Participation in these programs may require admission to the Graduate School.
 They are designed to prepare the student for employment or for advanced graduate or professional training.

 The Department of Economics offers a Master of Science degree aimed at developing skills in economic analysis and an interdisciplinary Ph.D. in Ecological Economics.
 These programs stress important applications in industry, government, and education.

-Graduate level research projects cover a wide range of economic issues, including energy and environment; technological change, cost-benefit analysis, international competitiveness, community sustainable development, the role of technology as an agent of change in the structure of national output in planned and market economies, global economic cooperation, industrial development; the economics of new technologies, technological change in input-output analysis, electricity market design and regulation, and innovation and international trade.
+Graduate level research projects cover a wide range of economic issues, including energy and environment; technological change and productivity measurement, cost-benefit analysis, health economics, international competitiveness, community sustainable development, the role of technology as an agent of change in the structure of national output in planned and market economies, global economic cooperation, cost-benefit analysis of state and local projects and policies, urbanization and industrial development; the economics of new technologies in nonprofit hospitals, technological change in input-output analysis, and innovation and international trade.

 Though students must become competent in certain fundamental areas such as economic theory and econometrics, programs in economics are quite flexible and can readily accommodate those wishing to combine a graduate-level major in economics with a minor concentration in some related area.
 An economics minor can also be developed to complement a graduate program in another discipline.